 BOARD OF DIRECTORS

 SUSAN GHANBARPOUR, Chairperson

 Susan joined the Board in February 2015.
-She is a Project Specialist, Evidence-based Practice at Asisan Pacific Institute on gender-based violence.
-She is a public health professional with over 15 years of experience in program planning and management, community outreach, capacity building, and research and evaluation. her experience includes: successfully leading complex multi-site projects, forging collaborations with diverse shareholders, and developing culturally responsive programs for underserved communities.
+She is the research and evaluation lead at Asisan Pacific Institute on Gender-Based Violence, where she provides training, technical assistance and capacity building to domestic violence advocates serving Asian and Pacific Islander survivors.
+Dr. Ghanbarpour is a public health professional with two decades of experience in research and evaluation, program design and management, and community outreach and capacity building.
 Susan is a former parent at the Yerba Buena Gardens CDC Preschool program.

 MARK JOHNSON, Vice Chairperson

 Mark has served on the Board for over five years.
 He is an active volunteer in the SOMACC community assisting in special events.
 Mark is a former parent of the Yerba Buena Gardens Child Development Center.